The low down on CMS packages Joomla, WordPress, and Drupal

 All the websites in the background image were designed by me.
 Not only the graphics but also the UX and IA.

-I build my websites for clients in Joomla, WordPress and HTML.
-I code in HTML5, CSS3 and php.
+I build my websites for clients in Joomla, WordPress, and HTML.
+I code in HTML5, CSS3, and a little PHP.

 To create a great user experience, you need to understand the methodology of building a website.